mfatihrabbani/restful-api-contact/README.md

  In this repositry i make a REST API with node js and database mysql And library i used:
- - Prisma for quering to database
+ - Prisma ORM for quering to database
  - Express JS for http Library
  - Joi for Validation
  - Winston for logging